rodney-almeida/howto/docs/_posts/2020-04-26-Dynamically-create-README-from-azdo-pipeline-and-commit-repository.md

 > Note: We are using `git add $FILETOCOMMIT` to only commit the README.md file to minimise the risk of this process completely destroying our repository.

 ## Creating a Pipeline Job

-Next we to put all these together into a pipeline job.
+Let's put everything together into a pipeline job.
+The first task will call the Readme.doc.ps1 file with the required parameters as mentioned above, the second task will add and commit the new file to our repository.

 ```yml
   - job: UpdateReadMe